dcos/dcos/pkgpanda/docs/readme.md

 # Pkgpanda: The DC/OS Package Manager

-Most packages run in containers on top of Mesos, using its native mechanism.
-There are requirements to install and run packages on top of the host system.

 `pkgpanda` allows for having multiple versions of every component present on a host and selecting one of them to be active at a given time.